jbcom/hamachi-vpn/README.md

 ### 1.6.1.
 A note on using 'privileged'

-It's a VPN endpoint.
+It's a VPN client.
 It needs privileged.